AdaCore/training_material/courses/fundamentals_of_ada/intro_270_contracts.rst

 Working with Type Invariants
 ------------------------------

-* They are not fully foolproof
+* They are not completely foolproof

    - External corruption is possible
    - Requires dubious usage